Loading

 Cross-indexing lets you assign single tasks to up to 20 projects—without duplicating them—and show different display information for each user based on where it's indexed.
 This way, you don't have to track multiple identical tasks in different places.
 Cross the task off as done in one list, and it will be updated in all the other lists.

-To cross-index a task, hover your mouse over the task's name until you see a plus button.
-Click it and type the project name.
+Whichever route you take, you'll then need to select the project (or projects) you want to add the task to.
 If you're an administrator, you'll see a high-level project with a complete list of connected tasks and subtasks, kind of like a spider web workflow.
 This view helps you make sure things within your team are moving smoothly, and if not, where the problems are so you can help.

 Adding task to another project in Asana